-Who) Only trained installers with the required level of competences are authorised to perform the unlocking procedure (i.e. generate the Digital Key).
+Who Only trained installers with the required level of competences are authorised to perform the unlocking procedure (i.e. generate the Digital Key).

 What The compressor of Daikin Altherma 4 heat pumps is shipped in a locked state.
-During commissioning, it must be unlocked via the Digital Key function on the Daikin e-Care app and on the user interface of the indoor unit.
-Daikin Altherma 4 Daikin e-Care DAIKIN Digital Key Note: To clear certain R290-related errors (e.g. R290 refrigerant leakage, gas sensor errors), you also need to use the Digital Key function.
+During commissioning, it must be unlocked via the Digital Key function on the Daikin e-Care app and on the user interface of the indoor unit Daikin Altherma 4 Daikin e-Care Digital Key Note: To clear certain R290-related errors (e.g. R290 refrigerant leakage, gas sensor errors), you also need to use the Digital Key function.
 When Option 1 (configuration wizard): At first power ON of the unit the configuration wizard starts automatically.
-After you completed all steps in the wizard (see "7.1 Configuration wizard" [▶22]), the user interface will show an error message instructing to start the Digital Key function (i.e. perform the unlocking procedure).
+After you completed all steps in the wizard (see '7.1 Configuration wizard" [▶21]), the user interface will show an error message instructing to start the Digital Key function (i.e. perform the unlocking procedure).
 Option 2 (errors): When there are errors that need the Digital Key to clear, you can start the Digital Key function from the respective error messages.
-Smartphone (iOS/Android supported) Required the Daikin e-Care app installed.
-To download the app, see "1 About this document" [▶2].
+Required Smartphone (iOS/Android supported) with the Daikin e-Care app installed. ■ To download the app, see "1 About this document" [▶ 2].
 Offline functionality to generate the Digital Key is supported (if the user was already logged in).
-Stand By Me professional account (to log in to the app), with the required level of training to handle R290 units Maximum 5 unlock attempts per 15 minutes are Attention allowed.
-If exceeded, the unit does NOT allow any points other attempts for 1 hour.
+Stand By Me professional account (to log in to the app), with the required level of training to handle R290 units Maximum 5 unlock attempts per 15 minutes are Attention points allowed.
+If exceeded, the unit does NOT allow any other attempts for 1 hour.
+Once the Digital Key is entered, permissions on the unit are increased for 6 hours.
+It is recommended for the installer to revert to user mode when leaving